pageuppeople-opensource/microservice-bootstrap/Readme.md

 Run `docker logs microservicebootstrap_workerservice_1` and see "Hello world" to confirm, your worker service is running.
 Pay your own back again!

+### Deployment

+Uncomment the relevant lines in deploy.sh to get DC2-7 deployment running.

 ## TODO

-1. include logging
-2. include basic dependency injection
+1. include basic dependency injection
-3. Create a dotnet core branch - for enthusiasts
+2. Create a dotnet core branch - for enthusiasts
-4. Include code coverage & complexity metrics
+3. Include code coverage & complexity metrics
+4. document: explain Dynamo table for current state storage of kinesis integration
+5. document: explain what happens when a bad kinesis message comes in
+6. document: missing features from LaunchPad TuneUp

 ## Template idea